 (4) A plan for establishing source-oriented Pb monitoring sites in accordance with the requirements of appendix D to this part for Pb sources emitting 1.0 tpy or greater shall be submitted to the EPA Regional Administrator no later than July 1, 2009, as part of the annual network plan required in paragraph (a)(1) of this section.
 The plan shall provide for the required source-oriented Pb monitoring sites for Pb sources emitting 1.0 tpy or greater to be operational by January 1, 2010.
-A plan for establishing source-oriented Pb monitoring sites in accordance with the requirements of appendix D to this part for Pb sources emitting equal to or greater than 0.50 tpy but less than 1.0 tpy shall be submitted to the EPA Regional Administrator no later than July 1, 2011.
-The plan shall provide for the required source-oriented Pb monitoring sites for Pb sources emitting equal to or greater than July 1, 2011.
-The plan shall provide for the required source-oriented Pb monitoring sites for Pb sources emitting equal to or greater than 1.0 tpy to be operational by December 27, 2011.
+A plan for establishing source-oriented Pb monitoring sites of appendix D to this part for Pb sources emitting equal to or greater than 0.50 tpy but less than 1.0 tpy shall be submitted to the EPA Regional Administrator no later than July 1, 2011.
+The plan shall provide for the required source-oriented Pb monitoring sites for Pb sources emitting equal to or greater than 0.50 tpy but less than 1.0 tpy shall be submitted to or greater than 0.50 tpy but less than 1.0 tpy to be operational by December 27, 2011.